Search

 Timing and Scoring

 SportIdent (SI, non-AIR) at all controls.
 Control numbers are written on the SI units.
+Pin punch backup is attached to the registering SI devices in case of registering device or SI card failure.

 Control Flags / Stands